-The District shall initially place a unit member on the salary schedule on the basis of training and experience.
-Except as described in Section 12.2.1, units of college credit a unit member completed prior to earning a B.A. or B.S. degree shall not be recognized for placement on the Salary Schedule.
-Within thirty (30) days of employment, a unit member new to the District shall submit his/her official transcripts, records, and documented evidence of teaching experience and military service to the District Human Resources Office.
+The District will initially place a unit member on the salary schedule on the basis of training and experience.
+Except as described in Section 12.2.1, units of college credit a unit member completed prior to earning a B.A. or B.S. degree will not be recognized for placement on the Salary Schedule.
+Within thirty (30) days of employment, a unit member new to the District will submit their official transcripts, records, and documented evidence of teaching experience and military service to the District Human Resources Office.